bcarterterp/Flap/README.md

 ## Advanced Widgets

 In this branch, there is a new screen in the app called 'Demo Widgets'.
 On that screen you will find an advanced credit score widget example.
-This widget demonstrates some more complicated customization like custom shapes, shadows, layering/stacking, and animations.
+This widget demonstrates some more complicated customization like custom shapes, shadows, layering/stacking, animations, and use of local assets.

 ## Philosophy